-As Type 1 Diabetics, we’ve all had extremely insensitive and uncalled for comments directed toward us.
+As Type 1 Diabetics, we’ve all had extremely insensitive and uneducated comments directed toward us.
 Here are a few we’ve probably all heard:

 You’re too skinny to be diabetic.